Minneapolis, Minnesota April 1999

 “I’m barely awake.”

 “I want breakfast, and it’s nearly lunchtime.”
-He sat straight up, and swinging his feet to the floor on my side of
+He sat straight up, and swinging his feet to the floor on my side of the bed, levered me to a sitting position all in one swooping movement.
+“Let’s go to Sydney’s.”

 He always went to Sydney’s uptown, a few blocks away, near enough to be his personal kitchen for breakfast and lunch.
 He would get the same booth, everyone knew him, and they didn’t question his unusual food requests.
-For my part, I had stopped caring when he ate off my plate.
+For my part, I stopped caring when he ate off my plate.

 “Can I shower and get dressed first?”